 Records of development and care are created and shared by the key person, parents and the child.
 Small groups foster close bonds between the child and the key person in a way that large groups cannot easily do.
 These groups allow the key person to better ‘tune into’ children’s play and their conversations to really get to know the children in the group well.
 Children feel settled and happy and are more confident to explore and as a result become more capable learners.

-There will always be either the assistant Head Teacher Manager or Deputy Manager in nursery every day, who are available to discuss issues or concerns, but we hope our families feel comfortable to communicate and build a close relationship with their key person.
+There will always be either the Head of Nursery School, Day-care Manager or Curriculum Lead in nursery every day, who are available to discuss issues or concerns, but we hope our families feel comfortable to communicate and build a close relationship with their key person.